CameronD73/529renew/README.md

 ## The tab/page named "529Renew Results"

 It is important to understand that this tab is a vital part of the operation of 529Renew.
-When saving triangulation data there must be exactly one "results" tab present.
+When performing **any** operation that interacts with the internal database there must be exactly one "results" tab present.
 Hidden beneath this tab is nearly all the functionality of 529Renew.

 The code is designed to create this tab if it does not exist whenever you first open or refresh the page listing DNA relatives.
 It will also create the results tab automatically if the _settings_ pop-up page is opened.

-On the page of an individual DNA match, triangulation will fail if the results tab is not open already (this is a bug currently not fixed - it falls into a deep sleep and never awakens.
+On the page of an individual DNA match, triangulation or scanning for ICWs will fail if the results tab is not open already (this is a bug currently not fixed - it falls into a deep sleep and never awakens.
 You have to close the tab and start again, or refresh the page _after opening the results tab_).
 If you press the `Open 529renew` button then it will create the page if necessary, then pass the DNA matches name to the selector on the results page and bring the tab to the front.

-It is safe to be using the results tab to view already saved results at the same time as another tab is doing the triangulations.
+It is safe to be using the results tab to view already saved results at the same time as another tab is doing fresh data collection.

 ***Warning:***  If your Chrome startup setting is to "Continue where you left off" then the Results tab can be reopened ready for action.
 However, if you have a level of debugging enabled then all the debugging log may be saved and restored across shutdown and startup.
 This seems to eventually render the filesystem very sluggish for many seconds upon shutdown, so remember to disable debugging when you do not need it, or occasionally refresh the results tab to clear the console log.